PyEllips/pyElli/paper/paper.md

 **PyElli** offers an open-source alternative extending the capabilities of existing solutions, while aiming to remain as compatible as possible, by providing data imports from various manufacturers (Woollam VWASE, Woollam CompleteEASE, Sentech, Accurion).
 The code is designed with extensibility and adaptability in mind enabling the implementation of individually adapted models as well as data evaluation with custom tools.
-Typical examples for advanced use-cases are implementations of custom experimental geometries not covered by other software [@eberheim2022], imaging ellipsometry, or as a full FAIR data [@Wilkinson2016] automated analysis pipeline for SE measurements.
+Typical examples for advanced use-cases are implementations of custom experimental geometries not covered by other software [@eberheim2022], imaging ellipsometry, or as a full FAIR data automated analysis pipeline for SE measurements.
-**PyElli** also supports recent advances in the standardization of ellipsometry data and models, addressing the need for FAIR data.
+**PyElli** also supports recent advances in the standardization of ellipsometry data and models, addressing the need for FAIR data [@Wilkinson2016].

 **PyElli** aims to provide a straight-forward database of predefined dispersion models for analyzing materials.
 All optical models adhere closely to the literature [@Hilfiker2018].